robotframework/robotframework/doc/userguide/src/ExecutingTestCases/PostProcessing.rst

 The usage is best illustrated by a practical example using :option:`--rerunfailed` and :option:`--merge` together::

-  pybot --output original.xml tests                          # first execute all tests pybot --rerunfailed original.xml --output rerun.xml tests  # then re-execute failing rebot --merge original.xml rerun.xml                       # finally merge results
+  robot --output original.xml tests                          # first execute all tests robot --rerunfailed original.xml --output rerun.xml tests  # then re-execute failing rebot --merge original.xml rerun.xml                       # finally merge results

 The message of the merged tests contains a note that results have been